Standard または Advancedのライセンスで利用可能。

 Create and assign work

-Job creation is simplified through the tools available in Workflow Manager.
-Work can be easily created and assigned to registered Workflow Manager users within your organization.
+Job creation is simplified through the tools available in Workflow Manager (Classic).
+Work can be easily created and assigned to registered Workflow Manager (Classic) users in your organization.

 Track job activities

-Using the tracking tools available, Workflow Manager allows you to identify the who, what, when, and how of activities on all jobs within your organization.
-Workflow Manager also provides you with step-by-step information on these jobs.
+Using the tracking tools available, Workflow Manager (Classic) allows you to identify the who, what, when, and how of activities on all jobs in your organization.
+Workflow Manager (Classic) also provides you with step-by-step information on these jobs.

 Standardize your business process

-With the Workflow Manager application, you can define your business process using the workflow tools available.
+With the Workflow Manager (Classic) application, you can define your business process using the workflow tools available.
 These workflows represent blueprints for the steps required to accomplish a set of defined tasks or projects.
-Since your business process might change over time, Workflow Manager allows you to make changes to your blueprints throughout their existence.
+Since business processes change over time, Workflow Manager (Classic) allows you to make changes to your blueprints throughout their existence.
 These workflows are associated to job types.
-The life span of a job type goes through phases: Draft > Active > Retired.
+The life span of a job type goes through phases: Draft, Active, and Retired.
 These workflows provide you with the flexibility of controlling which job types are available to your end users.

 Distribute work geographically

 Areas of interest (AOIs) allow you to define jobs spatially.
 There are tools that allow you to create jobs based on user-defined boundaries.
-These boundaries could be freehand drawings or might come from existing geographic data like shapefiles or feature classes.
+These boundaries can be freehand drawings or come from existing geographic data such as shapefiles or feature classes.
 The AOIs can be represented on maps using symbols to allow you to quickly identify jobs of interest.

 Integrate with GIS and other applications

-The reports provide a real-time view of the jobs in the Workflow Manager repository.
+The reports provide a real-time view of the jobs in the Workflow Manager (Classic) repository.
 This allows you to communicate information to stakeholders by defining the contents of the reports.
-These reports can be executed on the desktop and/or through the Workflow Manager Web services.
+These reports can be executed on the desktop and through the Workflow Manager (Classic) Web services.

 Manage distributed workforce